 Reasons To Make Your Own

-Despite the recent down-scheduling of certain CBD products from Schedule 4 (Prescription Medicine) to Schedule 3 (Pharmacist Only Medicine), obtaining and benefiting from CBD oil in Australia is still a somewhat difficult undertaking.
+Despite the recent down-scheduling of certain CBD products from Schedule 4 (Prescription Medicine) to Schedule 3 (Pharmacist Only Medicine), obtaining and benefiting from CBD oil in Australia is still a somewhat challenging undertaking.

-And that’s even before you take into consideration the sometimes prohibitive price of medical cannabis products, with higher concentration, high-quality varieties of CBD oil costing as much as 300 AUD.
+And that’s even before you consider the sometimes prohibitive price of medical cannabis products, with higher concentration, high-quality varieties of CBD oil costing as much as 300 AUD.

 Is It Difficult To Make CBD Oil at Home?

-You really don’t have to have a master’s degree in chemistry to make your own CBD oil.
-All you need is one or two simple kitchen utensils, access to a heat source, and a few hours to produce your own high-quality, tailor-made CBD oil.
+You don’t have to have a master’s degree in chemistry to make your own CBD oil.
+All you need is one or two simple kitchen utensils, access to a heat source, and a few hours to produce your own, tailor-made, high-quality CBD oil.

 It really is that simple.